Skip to content

 CHAIR – JESSICA GOLDBERG

-Jessica leads Deloitte’s Sustainability and Climate practice in Canada.
-She has over 20 years’ experience consulting to senior executives in banking and insurance on a range of strategic issues and initiatives.
+Jessica is a Deloitte Partner with over 25 years’ experience advising senior executives on a range of strategic issues and initiatives, primarily in banking and insurance.
 She is adept at integrating strategy with people, operations, and technology considerations to deliver practical solutions.
 She has worked with leading organizations across Canada and internationally with Deloitte in London, UK.
 Jessica holds an MBA from Rotman, an MA in Psychology from the University of Toronto and a BA(Hon) in Psychology from Queens University.
 She recently completed the Institute of Corporate Directors Education Program.

 PSYCHOLOGIST – DR. REBECCA PILLAI RIDDELL